magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ```

 > NOTE 1: this tutorial use [`leiningen`](http://leiningen.org/) build
 > tool.
-You needs to install it by following
+You need to install it by following
 > [this very easy instruction](http://leiningen.org/#install).